apester/neurodynex3/doc/setup.rst

       :align: center
       :target: _images/start-notebook.png

-4. Once you have create a new notebook, copy-paste the code of the exercise into the notebook and run it.
+4. Once you have created a new notebook, copy-paste the code of the exercise into the notebook and run it.
 Note that the first time you do this, the execution may take a little longer and, in some cases, you may see compilation warnings.

    .. figure:: setup_images/run-code.png
       :align: center